About

 Diane Pitre grew up in Campbellton, a small coastal town in northern New Brunswick, known as the gateway to the Maritime Provinces.
 She joined the military on November 9, 1977 at the age of 18 after graduating from high school.
 After completing basic training at CFB St Jean, she was posted to CFB Chatham, NB in February of 1978 for training as an Air Frame Technician.
 On April 1, 1978, she was posted to CFB Borden, Ontario to complete her Air Frame technician training and returned to CFB Chatham in August 1978.
 She was re-trained as a Supply Technician in late 1978 after losing her security clearance on then suspicion of being a homosexual.
 On September 24, 1980, she was purged from the Armed Forces after a lengthy 2-year investigation under the CFAO 19-20 “Sexual Deviation – Investigation, Medical Investigation and Disposal for being a homosexual”.
 She was told that she was a threat to her country because of her sexuality.

 Diane has spent close to 40 years lobbying the government for an apology for her wrongful dismissal, which was received on November 28, 2017 from Prime Minister Trudeau.
 Although that chapter is closed, Diane continues to work as an activist so that history does not repeat itself!
-She has launched a Facebook page for LGBT Purge survivors, provides support to many LGBT veterans and is the founder and Co-chair of Rainbow Veterans of Canada.
+She has launched a Facebook page for LGBT Purge survivors, provides support to many 2SLGBTQI+ veterans and is the founder and Co-chair of Rainbow Veterans of Canada.
+Diane was awarded the Minister of Veterans Affairs Commendation in 2024 for her work in support of 2SLGBTQI veterans over many decades.

 Diane is retired from Canada Post Corporation after a 30-year career as a Library Technician; International Claims Officer and Relocation Officer.
-She is a proud member of the RMMP panel and looks forward to this next chapter of her life.
+She is a proud member of the LGBT Purge Fund and looks forward to this next chapter of her life.

 Wayne Davis

-The same year he left the RCMP Wayne took on a career in the Public Service of Canada serving in various departments in managerial positions in Human Resources, Finance and Administration until he retired in 2004.
-He then enjoyed a third career spending 10 years as the Director of Administration for the University of British Columbia Department of Surgery and in 2015 retired for good.
+After his RCMP career, Wayne enjoyed a long and successful career in the Public Service of Canada serving in various departments in managerial positions in Human Resources, Finance and Administration until he retired in 2004.
+He then enjoyed a third career spending 10 years as the Director of Administration for the University of British Columbia Department of Surgery.
+In 2015, Wayne retired permanently.

 Douglas Elliott